SimonSiefke/vscode-svg-preview/README.md

 ## Features

 - Live editing of svg files
-- Panning of the preview
+- Panning and zooming of the preview
-- Zooming

 ## Commands